We've been waiting for you!

 New Student Orientation (NSO) is a one-day program, covering important topics such as student life, academics and registration, and safety and well-being.
 During your NSO day, you will meet your new classmates; learn about your College; receive academic advisement from a faculty member or graduate student to register for your first semester courses; obtain your student ID card; and interact with the orientation staff.

-For students entering UD in the fall of 2014, NSO will take place weekdays starting Tuesday, June 17 through Wednesday, July 16.
-For international undergraduates entering UD in the fall of 2014, International Student Orientation (ISO) will take place on Friday, August 22.
+For students entering UD in the fall of 2016, NSO will take place Tuesday, June 21 through Wednesday, July 20.
+For international undergraduates entering UD in the fall of 2016, International Student Orientation (ISO) will take place Friday, August 26.

 It is mandatory for every new student to attend NSO.
-If you have questions about the available NSO dates, please refer to the instructions on your NSO registration form in your My Blue Hen Home portal.
-In addition, refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.
+The NSO registration form will open in the Blue Hen Home portal after 5:00 PM EST on Monday, May 2.
+Refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.

 Welcome to the UD Family!

 As the parent or family member of a new student, we recognize that the transition to the University of Delaware can be both exciting and stressful.
 We have created an orientation program just for you with important information to put your mind at ease and answer your questions, as well as prepare you to be the University's partner in promoting your student's independence and success.

-Your orientation will be completely separate from your student's NSO, but the programs occur concurrently.
+Your orientation may be completely separate from your student's NSO, but the programs occur concurrently.
 Your day on campus for NSO begins in the Trabant University Center at 8:30am and ends by 4:30pm.
 Parking for NSO is only available in the Trabant Garage, adjacent to the Trabant University Center.

 During NSO, you will have the opportunity to hear from a variety of faculty, staff, and students about important processes, policies, resources, and activities for your student.
 In the right hand box, click on the Sample Family Schedule for a snapshot of what your day may include when attending NSO.
 Additional information about your student's NSO and upcoming NSO dates are detailed here.